velartrill/velartrill.github.io/orig/spirals/darkest-before-dawn/scraps.md

 "Can they be trusted, all of them?"

 "Those who I could not keep in my confidence, I found excuses to fire or transfer to my townhouse many days hither.
-Those who remain are loyal to me personally, and have no particular love for the Empire."
+Those who remain are loyal to me personally, and all have reason to despise the Empire."

 "If you say so."
 Lishuen is plainly unhappy with the idea.